Understanding Monetary Policy in GCSE Economics

 Objectives of Monetary Policy

-Central banks use the following tools to implement monetary policy:
+Central banks utilize several tools to implement monetary policy:

 Impact: